-Stock options are granted to our executive officers in order to maintain competitive pay packages and to align management's long-term interests with those of our stockholders.
+Stock options are granted to our executive officers and key personnel in order to maintain competitive pay packages and to align management's long-term interests with those of our stockholders.
 The compensation committee approves stock option grants to our executives and key personnel.
 Awards vest and options become exercisable based upon criteria established by the Compensation Committee.
-During fiscal 2020, 17,000 stock options were awarded to executive officers.
+During fiscal 2021 and 2020, 20,000 and 29,000 stock options, respectively, were awarded to executive officers and key personnel in addition to the stock options mentioned above.